Hixie/isd/servers/src/README.md

    player, with a command that is only valid for player-owned assets, will return this (see [systems-server/README.md]).

-   'unrecognized credentials': invalid username or password.
+   'inadequate password': the password did not fulfill the requirements described in [login-server/README.md].

    'inadequate username': the username did not fulfill the requirements described in [login-server/README.md].

-   'inadequate password': the password did not fulfill the requirements described in [login-server/README.md].

    'internal error': some error was caught on the server side.
 This does not indicate a client problem.
 Please report such errors.

-   'unknown file code': an invalid file code was specified for the `get-file` command (see [login-server/README.md]).

-   'not logged in': a command was sent that expects the connection to be authenticated, before the `login` command was successfully sent.

    'invalid command': the command is not recognized.
 Only commands documented in these README files are known.

-   'unknown dynasty': the specified dynasty is not recognized, for example when requesting dynasty scores via `get-scores` (see [login-server/README.md]).

    'no destructors': a `play`/`dismantle` command (see [systems-server/README.md]) was sent to an asset that cannot find a